THE ROCKY MOUNTAIN NEUROSURGICAL SOCIETY, INC.

 Secretary: Dr. Stewart Levy

 Dr. Jodie Levitt (2010)

 Member at Large:

-The society will welcome Dr. Doug Kondziolka and Dr. Rusty Rodts as our honored guest speakers for the 2009 scientific program.
+The society will announce the honored guest speakers for the 2010 scientific program when the registration site opens in December of 2009.
 We encourage you to submit abstracts for the annual scientific program online at rockymountainneurosurgicalsociety.org.
 The Resident’s Award will be presented to the outstanding paper presented by a resident, with a cash prize plus travel expenses to the next year’s meeting.
-Members of the society can also compete for the Academy Cup presented in honor of the teaching career of Dr. Howard Morgan.
-Presentations should be approximately 20 minutes.
-Please mark your calendars and plan to attend the 2009 annual meeting.
-We hope to see you in Alaska!
+Members of the society who submit an abstract are eligible for the Academy Cup, presented each year to the best presentation by an RMNS member, in honor of the teaching career of Dr. Howard Morgan.
+Presentations should be approximately 20 minutes, including time for questions and discussion.
+Please mark your calendars and plan to attend the 2010 annual meeting.
+We hope to see you in Telluride!